 The Bash is not your typical tractor show!

 The Barnyard Bash is based on all CubFests that are held around the country by and for Farmall Cub and Cub Cadet enthusiasts who work together to preserve these little tractors, although you do not have to own a Cub to attend.
-A CubFest such as the Bash is similar to a combination workshop/family picnic.
+A CubFest such as the Bash is similar to a combination workshop/family picnic/swap meet.
 Quite simply it is a gathering of Cub fans to exchange their knowledge of the Cub or Cadet and have fun while doing it.

 Currently in